-Setting rates as a freelance graphic designer can be tricky, especially since, for some projects, it can be difficult to know how much time it will take.
+Setting rates as a freelance graphic designer can be tricky.
+For some projects, it can be difficult to know how much time it will take.

-Unfortunately, I'm not exactly the most talented when it comes to design — and I didn't know the software as well as I thought I did.
-By the time I finished the job, I felt wrung out, and realized that I had been working for less than minimum wage.
+Unfortunately, I'm not exactly the most talented when it comes to design.
+I didn't know the software as well as I thought I did.
+By the time I finished the job, I felt wrung out and realized that I had been working for less than minimum wage.

 Hourly vs. Per-Project

 Setting freelance graphic designer rates starts with the classic freelancing dilemma: Hourly or per-project?
 One of the advantages of setting hourly rates is that you are paid for the work you do.
 With a graphic design project, it's easy for things to get out of hand, and for you to work more than you expected.